precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 void readBlockVectorData(int dataID, int size, const int* valueIndices, double relativeReadTime, double* values) const;
 ```

 `relativeReadTime` describes the time relatively to the beginning of the current timestep.
 This means that `relativeReadTime = 0` gives us access to data at the beginning of the timestep.
-Since we will call `advance(dt)` at a later point in time to finalize the timestep, `relativeReadTime = dt` gives us access to data at the end of the timestep.

-{% note %}
-The functionality of `writeBlockVectorData` remains unchanged, because the data at the beginning and at the end of the window are sufficient to create a linear interpolant over the window.
-Therefore, all samples but the one from the very last timestep in the time window are ignored.
-This might, however, change in the future (see [precice/#1171](https://github.com/precice/precice/issues/1171)).
-{% endnote %}
+By choosing `relativeReadTime > 0` we can sample data at later points in time.
+Here, the maximum allowed `relativeReadTime` corresponds to the remaining time until the end of the current time window.
+Remember that the remaining time until the end of the time window is always returned when calling `precice_dt = precice.advance(dt)` as `precice_dt`.
+If we choose to use a smaller timestep size `dt < precice_dt`, we apply subcycling and therefore `relativeReadTime = dt` corresponds to sampling data at the end of the timestep and `relativeReadTime = precice_dt` corresponds to sampling data at the end of the current time window.

 The experimental API has to be activated in the configuration file via the `experimental` attribute.
 This allows us to define the order of the interpolant in the `read-data` tag of the corresponding `participant`.
+Currently, we support two interpolation schemes: constant and linear interpolation.
 The default is constant interpolation (`waveform-order="0"`).
 The following example uses `waveform-order="1"` and, therefore, linear interpolation:

 ```xml
 <solver-interface experimental="true" ... >